Nick Mason's Fictitious Sports: Aftermath and legacy

-After the album's recording, Mason returned to Pink Floyd for the band's 1980–1981 The Wall Tour, and recorded the band's final album with founding member Roger Waters, The Final Cut (1983).
+After the album's recording, Mason returned to Pink Floyd for the band's 1980–1981 The Wall Tour, and recordedThe Final Cut (1983), which would be the band's final album with founder member Roger Waters.
 Bley moved away from the punk-influenced sound of Nick Mason's Fictitious Sports.
 In reference to punk rock, she remarked: "I'm no longer infatuated with it; I'm bored to tears by the whole thing.
 My new songs aren't influenced at all by that scene."

 The song "Wervin'" from the album was later sampled by Danny Brown for his song "Ain't It Funny" on his 2016 album Atrocity Exhibition.

 Track listing

 All songs written by Carla Bley.